Huulamnguyen/inventory-pos-rails-react/README.md

 ## Improvement & Bugs
 - Refreshing the page, it shows a json format page.
 It seems heroku confused two port for front-end and back-end (Version Deployed on Heroku)
-- After creating a new store, click manage => it shows an error.
-However, it can be fixed after refreshing the page.
+- After adding a new product, it send an GET '/store/new', which is an undefined route